ChaunceyKiwi/image-matting/readme.md

 ## Natural Image Matting

 Given an image, the code in this project can separate its foreground and background.
 The algorithm is derived from  Levin's research[1] and I have implemented this algorithm in C++.
-This applicaiton requires openCV, Eigen and Suitesparse.
+This applicaiton requires openCV, Eigen, CMake and Suitesparse.
 Please make sure you have installed these libraries before building and running my application.

 A pdf report is also included in `report` folder to help you understand how this algorithm works.